Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 # <a name="install_"></a> Installation
 ## <a name="linux_"></a> Linux
 1. Download and install the [Docker for Linux](https://docs.docker.com/get-docker/).
-2. Follow the [installation instructions](https://docs.docker.com/engine/install/) for your linux distribution.
+2. Follow the [installation instructions](https://docs.docker.com/engine/install/) for your Linux distribution.

 ### <a name="linux_gpu"></a> Enable GPUs
 If you wish to use the Basecalling tools the GPUs need to be available to the docker container.